 What type of projects do we support?

-Cellar Café in Godalming
+Cellar Café, Godalming

-Funding of £2,500 has been provided towards the core costs of running the Cellar Café in Godalming.
-The café is an arm of the Warehouse Christian Trust.
-Its principle objective is to provide a secure, affordable and friendly place for disadvantaged and vulnerable people in the community to meet and discuss problems amongst themselves and with café staff and volunteers who can also offer practical support.
-A free meal is available to any who come in need, and at Christmas-time the team distributes food parcels to local families who are known to be in need.
-A weekly art group, run in partnership with the Watts Gallery, provides the opportunity for people to find fulfilment and friendship, together with a sense of purpose.
-Social outreach activities are organised, and occasional evening meals, as well as an annual Cellar holiday for those who would not normally be able to afford it.
-Jacky Beale a trustee of The Warehouse Christian Trust said: “It’s not obvious in a town like Godalming, but two wards have the highest level of overall deprivation in the Borough of Waverley and the highest risk and incidence of mental health issues in Surrey.
+The Foundation has provided £3,600 towards the core costs of running The Cellar Café in Godalming.
+This is an arm of the Warehouse Christian Trust and its principle objective is to provide a secure, affordable and friendly place for disadvantaged and vulnerable people in the community to meet and discuss problems amongst themselves and with café staff and volunteers who can also offer practical support.
+A free meal is available to any who come in need, and an art group, run in partnership with the Watts Gallery, provides the opportunity for people to find fulfilment and friendship, together with a sense of purpose.
+Jacky Beale, a trustee of The Warehouse Christian Trust said: “It’s not obvious in a town like Godalming, but two wards have the highest level of overall deprivation in the Borough of Waverley and the highest risk and incidence of mental health issues in Surrey.
 We are very grateful for this continued support which will help us to cope with the increasing needs of our customers.”